bluesboynix/archinstallation/README.md

 # Arch Linux Installation Scripts

-This repository contains scripts and instructions to automate and guide the installation of Arch Linux on UEFI systems with a swap partition.
+My scripts and instructions to automate and guide the installation of Arch Linux.

 ---